sakthi1307/lfg_backend/README.md

 The -w option specifies the number of processes to run Once the app is running, you can access it by navigating to `http://localhost:5000` in your web browser.

-## License

-This app is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.